NandanDesai/my-backup-scripts/README.md

 python3 backup.py recover
 ```

-If you want to recover the entire backup to be downloaded into a particular directory:
+If you want the entire backup to be downloaded into a particular directory:

 ```bash
 python3 backup.py recover <path to custom dir>